MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites-standalone.md

 Standalone sensors require at least one of each of the following network adapters:

 - **Management adapters** - used for communications on your corporate network.
-The sensor will use this adapter to query the DC it's protecting and performing resolution to machine accounts.
+The sensor uses this adapter to query the DC it's protecting and performing resolution to machine accounts.

     Configure management adapters with static IP addresses, including a default gateway, and preferred and alternate DNS servers.